darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-cruise-vacations.md

 group: Life and Relationships
 ---

 A cruise vacation can be a terrific option.
-But it's complicated.
+But there are some important wrinkles.